dreamking60/d3-start-to-finish-leanpub/manuscript/01 Introduction.md

 You should also be comfortable opening and editing code in a code editor (such as VS Code, Atom or Brackets) and setting up a local web server.

 If you need to get up to speed on the above languages and tools I suggest reading my [Fundamentals of HTML, SVG, CSS & JavaScript for Data Visualisation](fundamentalsbook) book.
-If you understand everything in that book you'll be ready for this one.
+If you understand everything in that book you should be ready for this one.

 ## What you’ll learn